 1) Why don’t I realize how rich I am?

-It’s easy to get bombarded by rich celebrity worship, to obsess over how to be thin or look pretty, to feel inadequate because the guy who just passed you on the freeway drives a Maserati, or to give too much importance to a Louis Vuitton purse.
+It’s easy to get bombarded by rich celebrity worship, obsess over how to be thin or look pretty, feel inadequate because the guy who just passed you on the freeway drives a Maserati, or give too much importance to a Louis Vuitton purse.
 Every day we’re convinced that who we are and what we have isn’t good enough.

 Leaving the Western world and going to places where scores of people live in shacks with dirty water, have no hope of ever leaving their small towns, and do the same back-breaking tasks every day with very little chance of ever knowing what it’s like to worry about gaining weight put this into real perspective.
-Even the poorest of my circle friends (which is actually probably me now) is rich beyond imagination compared to the majority of the people in the world.
+Even the poorest of my circle friends (which is actually probably me now) is rich beyond imagination compared to the majority of people in the world.